Berthold II, Duke of Swabia: Life and family

-Berthold, beginning in 1090, extended his power into the Breisgau so that the Zähringer territory extracted itself from the influence of the Swabian duke.
-In 1091, he abandoned Zähringen castle as his main residence, in favour of the newly built Freiburg Castle.
+Beginning in 1090, Berthold extended his power into the Breisgau so that the Zähringer territory extracted itself from the influence of the Swabian duke.
+In 1091, he abandoned Zähringen Castle as his main residence in favour of the newly built Freiburg Castle.

 Berthold was the first of the Zähringer to hold the title of "Duke of Zähringen" (from around 1100).
 He established his rule with the foundation of monasteries and other settlements in the Black Forest.
-His territory was small and he had little opportunity for expansion.
-His ducal title was described by Otto of Freising as one of the first "empty titles" in medieval Germany: a title signifying little in the way of governmental or territorial significance.
+His territory was small, and he had little opportunity for expansion.
+His ducal title was described by Otto of Freising as one of the first "empty titles" in medieval Germany – a title signifying little in the way of governmental or territorial significance.
 His was not a political or military office, nor a tribal or territorial command.
 Rather, his ducal title was a mere dignity, and his estates were family possessions.

 In 1093, he founded the Benedictine monastery of Saint Peter, which became the family mausoleum.
-The monasteries that he founded were usually reformed monasteries which were hostile to the emperor.
-With the displacement of the Counts of Hohenburg from the region of the Black Forest, Berthold successfully turned it into his centre of power.
+The monasteries that he founded were usually reformed monasteries, which were hostile to the emperor.
+With the displacement of the counts of Hohenburg from the region of the Black Forest, Berthold successfully turned it into his centre of power.

 By the end of his life, Berthold's estates amounted to a justification of his grandiose title.
-He was succeeded as Duke of Zähringen by his eldest son, Berthold III.
-His second son, Conrad, succeeded Berthold III after eleven years.
+He was succeeded as Duke of Zähringen in 1111 by his son Berthold III.
+His youngest son, Conrad, succeeded Berthold III in 1122.
+Among his other children, his daughter Agnes married William II (the German), Count of Burgundy (1085–1125).